 Green Street Academy’s doors opened in September 2010.
 Over the course of the next five years, the Academy grew tremendously, and the school’s leaders realized they needed a bigger space.
 GSA found the former Gwynn Falls Park Junior High building, which had been vacant for more than 30 years.
 They broke ground to renovate the space to accommodate the growing Academy.
 In January of 2015, the new building opened, with 145,000 square feet of indoor space and nearly nine acres of outdoor space.

-This isn’t the first time Schochor, Federico and Staton has given back to the Green Street Academy.
+This isn’t the first time Schochor, Staton, Goldberg, and Cardea, P.A. has given back to the Green Street Academy.
 Previously, the firm organized a back-to-school drive for the students.
 They provided new backpacks that allowed students to return to the Academy with the supplies they needed to succeed.

-Additionally, Schochor, Federico and Staton donated reconditioned computers to GSA.
+Additionally, Schochor, Staton, Goldberg, and Cardea, P.A. donated reconditioned computers to GSA.
 The computers allowed the kids to become proficient with current computer applications as well as master technology skills.
 Having this expertise can assist each student’s transition into college and the workforce, which is keeping with the school’s mission statement—“to prepare middle and high school students for college and careers in the 21st century economy.”

 Contact our Maryland and Washington D.C. medical malpractice lawyers today